Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 Further actionable insights can be drawn as the users who just opened the payment wudget take further steps to initiate a payment submission in order to better investigate the critical stages where the users are dropping oof from the funnel.

 ### Flagging upsell oppurtunities for the sales team
-The product team has just launched a new product offering that can be aded on top of the current subscription for an increase in the customer's annual fee.
+The product team has just launched a new product offering that can be added on top of the current subscription for an increase in the customer's annual fee.
 The sales team first wants to test it by reaching out to a select group of customers to get their feedback before offering it to the entire customer base.

 They are reaching out to ptential customers that meet one of the following conditions: